Help us grow — star us on GitHubGitHub stars

 State Management Pattern

-Why Attributes Instead of Terms?
+Why Records Instead of Terms?

 // Only managers can archive items